lukebrobbs/katas/README.md

 # Katas

-A collection of Katas swritten in Typescript, and solved using Test Driven Development.
-Unit test written in Mocha and Chai.
+A collection of Katas written in Typescript, and solved using Test Driven Development.
+Unit tests written in Mocha and Chai.

 ## Current Katas: